-Ask any angler what the most important tool in a fisherman's arsenal is, and they'll inadvertently answer incorrectly every time.
-Some anglers will say it's their line, some their hooks and others may say it's their rod or reel.
-While all of these are definitely important tools for catching fish, none of these would be what many professional anglers consider to be the most important.
+Ask any angler what an essential tool in a fisherman's arsenal is, and they'll inadvertently answer incorrectly every time.
+Some anglers will say it's their line, some say it's their hooks, and others may say it's their rod or reel.
+While these are essential tools for catching fish, none of these would be what many professional anglers consider the most important.

 Glare is the main reason for wearing polarized sunglasses.
-Even during partly cloudy days, or even if the sun is not out at all during some overcast conditions, there can still be an extreme amount of glare coming off the water posed to fisherman that can cause headaches and/or strain on the eyes.
+Even during partly cloudy days, or even if the sun is not out during some overcast conditions, there can still be an extreme amount of glare coming off the water posed to fishermen that can cause headaches or strain on the eyes.

-Several years ago, a friend and I, on our first trip to famous Lake Okeechobee in Florida, arrived to find that the best fishing pattern for catching big bass was sight fishing in shallow water.
+Several years ago, on our first trip to the famous Lake Okeechobee in Florida, a friend and I arrived to find that the best fishing pattern for catching big bass was sight fishing in shallow water.
 This sight fishing technique consisted of slowly maneuvering the boat through the shallows looking for bass holding in open pockets of vegetation.
-Then make a soft pitch with a plastic crawfish into the pockets trying to get the bait in front of and as close to the bass as possible.
-Of course, to get the bait right in front of the bass, you had to see it.
+Then make a soft pitch with a plastic crawfish into the pockets, trying to get the bait in front of and as close to the bass as possible.
+Of course, you had to see it to get the bait right in front of the bass.

-As we were fishing, my partner kept complaining that he couldn't see down into the water.
-At first, we thought it was due to the fact that he was not familiar with this type of fishing.
-Eventually, though, we found out what the real problem was. although my partner was wearing sunglasses they weren't polarized.
+As we were fishing, my partner complained that he couldn't see down into the water.
+At first, we thought it was because he was unfamiliar with this type of fishing.
+Eventually, though, we found out what the real problem was.
+Although my partner was wearing sunglasses, they weren't polarized.

-That evening at the marina, he picked out a new pair of sunglasses that had polarized lenses in them.
+That evening at the marina, he picked out a new pair of sunglasses with polarized lenses.

-The next day, it was clear from the start that my partner could see much further under the surface of the water than he could the previous day.
-He was able to spot the holes in the vegetation, and see the bass quicker than before.
+The next day, it was clear from the start that my partner could see much further under the water's surface than he could the previous day.
+He could spot the holes in the vegetation and see the bass quicker than before.
 He continued to comment about the difference throughout the day.

-Even if you're not a fisherman, polarized sunglasses will help to protect your eyes when outdoors especially when on the water.
+Even if you're not a fisherman, polarized sunglasses will help protect your eyes outdoors, especially on the water.
 And not all sunglasses are created equal, no matter how much you pay for them.
 If they don't say they're polarized, they're not.

-So if you don't have a good pair of polarized sunglasses in your fishing tackle arsenal, you're not seeing clearly, and you may be missing the bigger picture.
+So if you don't have a good pair of polarized sunglasses in your fishing tackle arsenal, you do not see clearly, and you may be missing the bigger picture.
 Take the time to check yours before you go out again.
 It could make the difference between having just another day on the water or having a day to remember for a lifetime.
 And you'll be protecting your eyes in the process.